 Chris Chmiel has designed his life around wild edible foods.
 As owner of Integration Acres, Chmiel offers a complete product line built around the native plants of Southeast Ohio.
 Spicebush, black walnuts, ramps, persimmons, elderberries and wild mushrooms are just some of the naturally occurring foods he harvests, processes and sells to buyers nationwide.

 And it all started with the humble pawpaw.

 “It was like a ‘lemons into lemonade’ kind of thing,” Chmiel says.
 “There were all these pawpaw fruits just rotting on the ground down here and nobody was really doing anything with them.”

-"People have been eating these native foods for a long, long time," he explains.
-"The Indians did it.
+“People have been eating these native foods for a long, long time,” he explains.
+“The Native Americans did it.
 The Frontier people did it.
-But it still is not mainstream -- you can't buy this stuff at Kroger's -- so it’s still kind of exciting."
+But it still is not mainstream — you can’t buy this stuff at Kroger’s — so it’s still kind of exciting.”

 “When I’m out in the field working,” Gardner says, “I’ll snack on black raspberries,